-30 day challenges are becoming very popular.
+30 day challenges are in vogue right now.

-And, it makes sense.
 30 days is short enough to get a real taste of the change you’d like to make, or the goal you’ve set but not so long it becomes a Herculean feat to accomplish.

 It’s not quite the same as being told you’ve got a carte blanche to go do whatever you want for a month but, strangely, there’s definitely an element of excitement surrounding that question.
-What would I do?
-What could I do?

 30 Day Challenge Ideas